SebastianSimon/firefox-omni-tweaks/README.md

   Can be used multiple times: `-f DIR1 -f DIR2`, etc.

   Note that `DIR` must include an `omni.ja` file and a `browser/omni.ja` file.
-  If it doesn’t the path is ignored.
+  If it doesn’t, the path is ignored.

   You can use this together with `-a` to add all automatically found paths to the collection.